KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates II -- Nash-Type Estimates

-\end{prop} Courtesy of the perturbative mechanism from Lemma \ref{lemma:ItoP2Cpt}, it will suffice to establish the estimate from Proposition \ref{prop:IOffDTotal} for the specialization $\mathscr{U}^{N,0}$ satisfying Neumann boundary conditions; we make this precise later.
-For Neumann boundary conditions, we use the probabilistic interpretation of $\mathscr{U}^{N,0}$ as transition probabilities for to a random walk on $\mathscr{I}_{0,N} \subseteq \Z_{\geq 0}$. \begin{notation} Define $T \mapsto \mathfrak{X}_{T,x}^{\Z,N}$ as the random walk on $\Z$ with initial condition $\mathfrak{X}_{0,x}^{\Z,N} = x$ and time-homogeneous transition probabilities given by
+\end{prop} By the perturbative mechanism from Lemma \ref{lemma:ItoP2Cpt}, it will suffice to establish the estimate from Proposition \ref{prop:IOffDTotal} for the specialization $\mathbf{P}^{N,0}$ satisfying Neumann boundary conditions; we make this precise later.
+For Neumann boundary conditions, we use the probabilistic interpretation of $\mathbf{P}^{N,0}$ as transition probabilities for to a random walk on $\mathbb{I}_{N,0} \subseteq \Z_{\geq 0}$. \begin{notation}\fsp {Let $T \mapsto \mathfrak{X}_{T,x}^{\Z,N}$ be the random walk on $\Z$ with initial condition $\mathfrak{X}_{0,x}^{\Z,N} = x$ and transition probabilities}